March 8, 2020

 “I remember after I did my first talk in 2019.
 I was absolutely terrified.
 I did the talk, I felt horrific after.
 Some people were like: oh, it’s amazing you did this talk, oh, it looks so great.

 I was nearly in tears afterward, I was so stressed.
 I share these things.
 Oh, this is my first talk, please be nice, here you go, I hope it helps.”

 Here’s Surena at Cardiff SEO.

-“Try to think of it as talking to yourself, not, okay there are 3,000 people who are going to see this.
+She says that you have to realize that most people are genuine and kind.
+She also recommends forgetting about your audience on social media.“Try to think of it as talking to yourself, not, okay there are 3,000 people who are going to see this.
 That’s going to freak you right out.
 I know it’s easier said than done.”Fortunately, this is a very supportive industry, especially on social media!